rachtibat/LRP-eXplains-Transformers/docs/source/on-the-fly.rst

 ~~~~~

-In contrast to the ``lxt.functional`` and ``lxt.modules`` drop-in-replacements, we also provide more abstract "super-functions" that compute LRP rules using PyTorch's vector-Jacobian products for arbitrary modules.
+In contrast to the ``lxt.explicit.functional`` and ``lxt.explicit.modules`` drop-in-replacements, we also provide more abstract "super-functions" that compute LRP rules using PyTorch's vector-Jacobian products for arbitrary modules.
 These super-functions wrap modules and hence we do not need to replace each operation!

-These rules must be used inside a ``lxt.core.Composite``, that we will show below.
+These rules must be used inside a ``lxt.explicit.core.Composite``, that we will show below.
 For now, here you see a non-exhaustive list of available rules: